 Convertible Notes Issued in 2015.
 On April 8, 2015, the Company entered into a securities purchase agreement with a private investor, pursuant to which the Company agreed to issue and sell (i) a senior convertible note, in an original principal amount of \$125,000 (the "April 2015 Note"), which shall be convertible into a certain amount of shares of Common Stock, in accordance with the terms of the April 2015 Note, for an aggregate purchase price of \$100,000 (representing an approximately 20% original issue discount (the "April 2015 Convertible Notes Offering").
-The terms of the April 2015 Note are substantially similar to those of the 2014 Convertible Notes.
+The terms of the April 2015 Note are substantially similar to those of the 2014 Convertible Notes, except that the 2015 Convertible Notes mature on April 7, 2016.